BillJr99/Ursinus-CS173/_pages/styleguide.md

 Style Guide
 ===========

-As we've discussed an experienced, it's possible to write code that works, but which is completely unreadable and difficult to debug as a result.
+As we've discussed and experienced, it's possible to write code that works, but which is completely unreadable and difficult to debug as a result.
 Furthermore, we want to get you into the habit of writing good code that is easy for others to read and which is hence *easier to